-Mr. Cannon (American Conservative Union rated: 96 percent) was hardly a liberal.
-But he was significantly to the left of his Republican district on the issue of illegal immigration, and the issue was key to Mr. Cannon's defeat.
-In 2003, for example, he sponsored legislation that would have allowed states to provide in-state tuition to illegals.
-Americans for Better Immigration, an organization that opposes illegal immigration, gave Mr. Cannon an F-rating in part for his voting record in support of amnesty.
+Mr. Cannon (American Conservative Union rating: 96 percent) was hardly a liberal.
+But he was significantly to the left of his Republican district on the issue of illegal immigration, and the issue was key to Mr. Cannon’s defeat.
+In 2003, for example, he sponsored legislation that would have allowed states provide in-state tuition to illegals.
+Americans for Better Immigration, an organization that opposes illegal immigration, gave Mr. Cannon an F- rating in part for his voting record in support of amnesty.
 In 2004, Mr. Cannon was held to slightly over 58 percent of the vote in winning the Republican primary and in 2006 he received less than 56 percent of the vote in the primary.
 This year, his luck finally ran out.